 by Chin Cabrido

 In a tiny hamlet called Gangyap (meaning ‘behind the hills’ in local Bhutia dialect in Sikkim, India), a 16-woman basketball team is clinching women’s basketball trophies and grabbing the local news headlines.
-The team captain, Nima Doma Bhutia, alongside fifteen women players are first generation learners attending Eklavya Model Residential School (EMRS) for tribal children that is funded by the Ministry of Tribal Affairs, Government of India.
-I first heard of the girls of Gangyap through local news in Sikkim India and began contacting friends in Sikkim to reach the girls' coach.
-Since electricity is intermittent and phone signal unstable in Gangyap, it was very hard to reach the players coach by email or by phone but after three weeks I was able to contact Sidharth Yonzone.
+The team captain, Nima Doma Bhutia, plays alongside fifteen other women who are first-generation learners attending Eklavya Model Residential School (EMRS) for tribal children, which is funded by the Ministry of Tribal Affairs, Government of India.
+I first heard of the girls of Gangyap through local news in Sikkim, India and began contacting friends in Sikkim to reach the girls' coach.
+Since electricity is intermittent and phone signal unstable in Gangyap, it was very hard to reach the players' coach by email or by phone, but after three weeks, I was able to contact Sidharth Yonzone.

 The school, headed by the players’ coach Principal Sidharth Yonzone, is the first of its kind to provide quality education for poor tribal children from Sikkim’s remote reaches.
 The girls all come from the west district of Sikkim, mainly from small villages, wherein they join the school through an entrance examination at class 6.

 Most of these girls come from economically deprived families where gathering wood, milking the cows and cutting the fodder for livestock feeding consume most of their days' work.
 The rest of their time is allotted for basketball drills against the majestic landscape of Mt.
 Narsing.
 Gangyap is 19 kilometers north of Tashiding, en route to the remotest village of Sikkim, Karjee.
 They say that only a small dusty village road connects this hamlet to the rest of the world, where families are cattle herders and farmers by profession and their children cannot afford to leave the village due to the high cost of education.